Local TV LLC: History

 As part of Tribune's management agreement, the Local TV stations unveiled redesigned websites operated by Tribune Interactive beginning in January 2009, with the Fox affiliates websites being migrated to the new layout from News Corp.
 Digital Media's website hosting platform; Local TV later migrated its stations' websites to those hosted by WordPress.com beginning in January 2012.

 In January 2009, Raycom Media announced that it would acquire one of Local TV's former Fox O&Os, WBRC-TV in Birmingham, Alabama, in exchange for its CBS affiliate WTVR-TV in Richmond, Virginia and $85 million.
 Raycom was required to divest WTVR as a condition of its purchase of Lincoln Financial Media's stations (which included Richmond's NBC station WWBT), as both stations ranked among 2 of the 4 highest-rated stations in the market.
 Raycom was previously blocked from selling WTVR to Sinclair Broadcast Group.
 The swap also benefited Raycom, as it is based in, and already has a strong media presence in the state of Alabama.
 On June 14, 2010, CBS Corporation announced that it would sell its CW O&O WGNT in Hampton Roads to Local TV, making it a sister station to its existing CBS affiliate WTKR.

 In March 2013, Oak Hill Capital began notifying stations that it was planning to sell the Local TV stations.
 On July 1, 2013, Tribune Broadcasting announced that it would acquire the company outright for $2.7 billion.
 The deal was approved by the FCC on December 20, with the completion of the sale on December 27.

 Officers

-President and chief executive officer (CEO) was Robert (Bobby) Lawrence, who, Local TV announced on December 20, 2007, would succeed Randy Michaels (aka Benjamin Homel), former CEO of Clear Channel Communications and Local TV's first CEO, who became chief operating officer (COO) of Tribune Company, on May 7, 2008.
+President and chief executive officer (CEO) was Robert Lawrence, who, Local TV announced on December 20, 2007, would succeed Randy Michaels, former CEO of Clear Channel Communications and Local TV's first CEO, who became chief operating officer (COO) of Tribune Company, on May 7, 2008.

 Chief financial officer (CFO) of Local TV was Pam Taylor.

-Former Local TV-owned stations
+Former stations

 Stations are arranged alphabetically by state and by city of license.